 Let’s load out previous scene.
 Upon doing this the following happens.
 All the graphical data belonging to the scene is loaded into both video cards.
 So we have to be careful: we have to ensure that each video card has the necessary amount of onboard memory.
 But if we connect two completely separated content to the two outputs, meaning that there’s no wiring between the two subgraphs whatsoever, the two GPUs will only render it’s own graphical content.
 One GPU will only render this part and the other will only render this part.

 At the moment this is not entirely true.
 We have to be careful with the Previews as well.
-Previews are always rendered on GPU1, so in this case we still load GPU1 with both content.
+Previews are always rendered on GPU1, so in this case, we still load GPU1 with both contents.
 Let’s switch off both Previews.
 What I’ve said before now it’s true: each GPU only renders its own content.
-Also note that displaying a peeker window on a wire or a pin also loads GPU1.
+Also, note that displaying a peeker window on a wire or a pin also loads GPU1.

 What other cases can ruin the independent rendering?
-Obviously any case that creates a connection between the two content.
+Obviously, any case that creates a connection between the two content.
 For e.g. let’s blend the two video signals together.
-In this case the mix of the two content go to Output #1, so GPU1 has to render both parts while the loaded GPU2 load remains untouched.
+In this case, the mix of the two content goes to Output #1, so GPU1 has to render both parts while the loaded GPU2 load remains untouched.

 A bit of a more complex example is when we have three different parts and we blend the third part into the two others.
 In this case GPU1 will render parts 1 and 3 while GPU2 will render part 2 and 3 together.